FDA approves Abbott's blood glucose monitoring device

-(Reuters) - The U.S. Food and Drug Administration said it approved Abbott Laboratories’ glucose monitoring device for adults with diabetes, allowing millions of people to track their blood sugar levels without having to prick their fingers.
+Sept 27 (Reuters) - The U.S. Food and Drug Administration on Wednesday approved Abbott Laboratories’ glucose monitoring device for adults with diabetes, allowing millions of people to track their blood sugar levels without having to prick their fingers.

-Abbott's FreeStyle Libre Flash reduces the need for fingerstick testing, which is painful and inconvenient, by inserting a small sensor wire below the skin to continuously measure and monitor glucose levels.
+Abbott's FreeStyle Libre Flash reduces the need for fingerstick testing, which is painful and inconvenient, by using a small sensor wire that is inserted below the skin to continuously measure and monitor glucose levels.
 The device can be worn for up to 10 days. (bit.ly/2xxbrbt)

-Chicago-based Abbott’s shares were trading up 3.6 percent at $54 after the bell on Wednesday.
+Chicago-based Abbott’s shares were trading up about 2 percent at $53.25 after the bell on Wednesday.

 Traditionally, diabetes patients measured their glucose levels nearly a dozen times a day by pricking their finger tips for blood samples.